 Everyone has an idea of what type of relationships they want with their partners.
-Some want the big grand wedding and happily-ever-after fantasy.
-Others want a commitment that spans time and space.
+Some want the big grand wedding and happily-ever-after romantic fantasy.
+Others want a familial commitment that spans time and space.
 What counts is for both partners to always be clear about the intentions and expectations of the relationship.
 This will avoid disappointments and fights because both partners choose what they really want from the relationship itself and each other.
 To help you navigate this brave new world, we have compiled a list of 15 types of relationships you and your partner should know about.
 So sit down with them and decide which relationship is more suited to you both!

 1. Co-Dependent Relationship